hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Consider extrapolating 'record_bad_value' to the 'invalid' script
 - [ ] Update the 'download' script to use the 'abstract.download_type' attribute rather than the now defunct 'document.download_type' attribute
 - [ ] Update the 'download' script with the Abstract argument & parameters--already updated in the 'execute' file ('executor' file)
+- [ ] Drop 'record_value' from the 'record' script or integrate into the 'recorder' script in some manner

 ### Tiger To Do